supreethr23/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

     ![Picture 20](../images/upd-dp-300-module-02-lab-28.png)

-## Query an Azure SQL Database with a SQL Notebook
+## Task 5 - Query an Azure SQL Database with a SQL Notebook

 1. In Azure Data Studio, connected to this lab’s AdventureWorksLT database, click the **New Notebook** button.